What’s the difference between ‘retirement living’ and ‘assisted living’?

 Is smoking permitted in the building?

 No – for the health of our tenants, all of our buildings are a smoke-free environment.
-This includes medical and recreational marijuana.
+This includes recreational marijuana.

 Are pets allowed?